 11. Disclosure Authorization - attach a completed and signed form to certify the application submission.
-Click here for the Disclosure Authorization Form (MS Word template) 12.
-Corporate Resolution - NON-PROFITS ONLY - attach a completed and signed form to certify the application submission.
-Click here for the Corporate Resolution Form (MS Word template) 13.
-Local Government Resolution(s) - OPTIONAL - where available, provide a local government resolution from the jurisdiction(s) where the program/project will take place.
-Programs/Projects occurring in multiple jurisdictions may provide Local Government Resolutions from each.
-If a Local Government resolution cannot be provided with the application due to scheduling, DHCD will pursue a resolution on the applicant's behalf.
-Click here for a Local Government Resolution (LG) (MS Word template) from Local Government applicants; or Click here for a Local Government Resolution (NPO) (MS Word template) from Non-Profit applicants 14.
-Evidence of Good Standing - NON-PROFITS ONLY - attach a printed (PDF) screen shot of the applicant organization's current status from the Maryland State Department of Assessments and Taxation (SDAT) website.
+12. Corporate Resolution - NON-PROFITS ONLY - attach a completed and signed form to certify the application submission.
+13. Local Government Resolution(s) - OPTIONAL - On behalf of all applicants, the Department will provide notice and opportunity to comment to an authorized official in the county or municipal government in which the project is located.
+If the Department does not receive any comments within sixty (60) days of notifying the local government of the projects within their jurisdiction, the Department will proceed to process the application.
+Where applicable and available, a local government resolution may be provided from the jurisdiction(s) where the program/project will take place.
+14. Evidence of Good Standing - NON-PROFITS ONLY - attach a printed (PDF) screen shot of the applicant organization's current status from the Maryland State Department of Assessments and Taxation (SDAT) website.
 Do not purchase an official Certificate of Status for the purpose of application.
 Unless explicitly instructed by DHCD Program Staff, an official (un-expired) Certificate of Status is not needed to submit the application.
+You will be asked to purchase and provide a copy of the official certificate if awarded and at time of award execution.
 15. Site Photo - attach at least one photograph of the program/project site location as a "before" image of the current conditions.
 Name the file to include the street address and the (approximate) date when the photo was taken, i.e. "123CharlesSt09-01-2020.jpg".
-Additional photos may be inserted into a Word or PDF document and saved as a single upload in the "Additional Supporting Documents" section.